Thanksgiving Cactus

 Thanksgiving cacti are non-toxic to cats.

-The Thanksgiving cactus is non-toxic to cats and dogs.
-Unlike some other types of cacti that may have spines or irritating substances, Thanksgiving cacti are typically safe for pets.
+The Thanksgiving cactus is non-toxic and is not poisonous to dogs or cats.
+Unlike some other types of cacti that may have spines or irritating substances, Thanksgiving cacti are safe for pets.
 However, it's always a good idea to monitor your pets around plants and consult with a veterinarian if you have specific concerns or if your pet shows any signs of illness after contact with the plant.

 Learn more about plants poisonous to dogs and cats in “Which Plants are Toxic to Dogs?” and “Does your Cat Eat your Houseplants?”, or visit the ASPCA’s website.